slayervictor/ai-statistical-evaluation-project/README.md

-# 02445-Projekt
+# 02445-Project

 02445 Project in statistical evaluation for AI and Data

-Notes første møde:

-Udvælgelse af individuelle cases:
+Notes from the first meeting:

+Selection of individual cases:

-- case 1 - Lars
+- Case 1 - Lars
 - Case 2 - Victor Reynolds
 - Case 3 - Lucas

-Forventningsafstemning:

-- Folk har noget arbejde men er ellers ret flex ift. hvornår vi skal arbejde

-* weekenden er som udgangspunkt ikke ønsket

-- Mødes oftere her i starten for at få taget nogle snakke her ift afgrænsning,
-- splittes efterhånden som de tekniske skal laves

-# Punkter vi skal nå:
+Expectation alignment:

+- People have some work but are otherwise quite flexible regarding when we should work.
+  * Weekends are generally not preferred.

+- Meet more frequently at the beginning to have discussions regarding the scope,
+- Gradually split as the technical tasks need to be completed.

+# Points we need to cover:

-- synopsis 10/1
+- Synopsis 10/1
-- peer-review 11/1
+- Peer-review 11/1
-- individuel opgave d.
-16/1
+- Individual assignment 16/1
-- rapport d.
-17/1
+- Report 17/1
-- eksamen d.
-19/1
+- Exam 19/1

 # Synopsis:

-- Setting - Hvad er dataen omkring, og hvor kommer det fra ift. data beskrivelsen
-- Plots - Undersøg fordelinger på individ niveau (er det normalfordelt)
+- Setting - What is the data about, and where does it come from according to the data description?
+- Plots - Investigate distributions at the individual level (is it normally distributed?)
-  - Boxplots over de forskellige variable
+  - Boxplots over the different variables
-  - Scatter plots for samme
+  - Scatter plots for the same
-  - Multi feature analysis, siden vi har flere HR metrikker
+  - Multi-feature analysis, since we have several HR metrics

-  -
-## Ideas for analysis
+## Ideas for analysis:

-  * Afhænger hvorvidt om dataen lever op til de respektive assumptions som test kræver
-  * Det er som udgangspunkt paired, da det er flere observationer af de samme individer
+  * Depends on whether the data meets the respective assumptions required by the tests.
+  * It is primarily paired, as there are multiple observations of the same individuals.

-## Challenges
+## Challenges:

-  * afhængig af om der skal transformeres data
-  * Lede efter outliers
-  * se om alle klasser er repræsenteret
-  * Relativt lille datasæt - kan indivirke vores evne til at finde signifikante resultater, og producere modeller med tilfredstillende performance

--

-- Løbende spørgsmål til underviser:

-  * Skal vi undersøger alle alle paramtre for HR i første spørgsmål?
+  * Depending on whether the data needs to be transformed.
+  * Look for outliers.
+  * See if all classes are represented.
+  * Relatively small dataset - can affect our ability to find significant results and produce models with satisfactory performance.

+- Ongoing questions for the instructor:

+  * Should we investigate all parameters for HR in the first question?

-# Løbende punkter:
+# Ongoing points:

 - Loaded data
-- Få lavet plots på data (boxplot)
+- Create plots on data (boxplot)
-- Få undersøgt fordelinger på klasser
+- Investigate distributions in classes
-- Lede efter outliers
+- Look for outliers